AndreLuizPedroBotelho/pm2-monit/README.md

 </div>

-## Project developed to control pm2 process, it was development in node (backend) and react (frontend)
+## Project developed to control pm2 process, it was developed in node (backend) and react (frontend)

 ### Preview